 Circular and financial results

-Please consult the Investor Relations page for more information, specifically to consult the Information Circular for proxy solicitation and financial results.
+Please consult the Investor Relations page for more information, specifically to consult the Information Circular for proxy solicitation and the financial results.

 Fast, efficient institutional trade matching and settlement

 National Instrument 24-101 establishes a framework that aims to ensure faster and more efficient matching and settlement of institutional trades carried out by a broker on a delivery against payment (DAP) or receipt against payment (RAP) account.

 Institutional investors, advisors, brokers and custodians must develop and implement the necessary procedures and policies to meet the objectives set out in this instrument.
 They must also sign a trade-matching statement or agreement with the parties involved in the process.